8art3k/pinterest-data-pipeline528/README.md

 -  Calculated the median follower count for users in the age groups of 2015-2020.

 ---
+## Airflow DAG for Databricks Integration
+As part of automating the data pipeline, I created an **Airflow DAG** that triggers a Databricks notebook on a daily schedule.

+### DAG Details:
+- **DAG Name**: 262542bdae36_dag.
+- **Trigger Schedule**: The DAG runs **daily**.
+- **Integration**: The DAG integrates with the **Databricks environment** and triggers a **notebook** to process data.
+The DAG was uploaded to the S3 bucket `mwaa-dags-bucket` under the `/dags` directory.
+- **Parameters**: The DAG uses the `DatabricksSubmitRunOperator` to submit a job with a pre-configured Databricks cluster and notebook path.

+The key components of the DAG are:
+1. Triggering the execution of a Databricks notebook.
+2. Using an existing Databricks cluster for the job.
+3. Passing parameters to the notebook when executing it.

+The **DAG** is uploaded and executed automatically as per the schedule, enabling a seamless automated process for processing data in Databricks.

+---
 ## What I Learned
 ### Data Pipeline Fundamentals:
 - I gained hands-on experience setting up a data pipeline that integrates various technologies like **Kafka**, **AWS EC2**, and **S3**.
 This included managing data flow between different components of the system.